 Satellite altimetry and shipborne gravimetry on the integrated representation of the gravity field along the Brazilian coast

-Figure: Comparison of high-frequency noise content in free-air gravity-anomaly global models (left and middle columns) and integrated model from this work (right column).
-From top to bottom, total models, residual component w/ high-order spherical harmonics n > 360, and n > 1440.
+Comparison of high-frequency noise content in free-air gravity-anomaly global models (left and middle columns) and integrated model from this study (right column).
+From top to bottom, total models, residual component with only high-order spherical harmonics of n > 360, and n > 1440, respectively.

 Paolo F.S., E.C.
 Molina, Integrated marine gravity field along the Brazilian coast from altimeter-derived sea-surface gradient and shipborne gravity, Journal of Geodynamics, vol.50 (2010). [doi]